pwin/owlready2/README.rst

 * Full rewrite, including an optimized quadstore

-version 2 - 0.x
+version 2 - 0.2
 ***************

-* implement RDFXML parser and generator in Python (no longer use rapper or rdflib)
+* Implement RDFXML parser and generator in Python (no longer use rapper or rdflib)
 * Property chain support
 * Add ntriples_diff.py utility
 * Bugfixes: